 Presentations should relate to one of the following audience streams:

 - CEO/senior management

 - Capability development

 - Policy, advocacy and community stakeholders

 - Employer focus

-- Specifically address issues surrounding disability and open employment and/or issues pertinent to the DES sector
+- Issues surrounding disability and open employment and/or issues pertinent to the DES sector

 - Be constructed on evidence-based research, case studies and/or industry or organisational best practice